openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ToDo: replace Client with the Wallet.

-The following figure shows the overall flow for use-case 3.1 End-User Initiated Issuance which represents the complete specification.
+The following figure shows the overall flow for (#use-case-1) End-User Initiated Issuance which represents the complete specification.

-ToDo: Add a diagram with only mandatory features.
+ToDo: Add a diagram with only mandatory features -> in the larger revision PR.

 ToDo: Wallet -> wallet/app ?